Dasix/grits-plugin-docs/src/helpers/README.md

 ##### You should already have (at minimum)..

 1. Created an account on Disqus
-2. Created a 'site-shortname' on disqus
+2. Created a 'site-shortname' on Disqus

 Now, all you have to do is pass your 'shortname' to the disqus helper and you will have a working comment section!